 Where concerns or recommendations for alternative mitigations are identified, the risk owners are informed and discussions between the Risk Management Committee or Risk Management Function and operations ensure that the issue is addressed.
 The Risk Management Committee or Risk Management Function will monitor progress of actions undertaken.
-The Risk Management Function reports to the Board at each Board meeting and can escalate issues to the Board outside of these meetings at any time.
+The Risk Management Function reports to the Board at the Board meeting following each Risk Management meeting and can escalate issues to the Board outside of these meetings at any time.